trialuser/ya.music-dl/README.md

 ### Hints:

     Yandex doesn't allow to download music from non-russian countries.
-You may download the tracks throught the proxy: just google and use any free proxy from RU, UA, BY locations... eg. from here: http://spys.ru/free-proxy-list/RU/ ya.music-dl.pl --artists=3120,79215 --proxy="195.189.123.134:3128"
+You may download the tracks throught the proxy: just google and use any free proxy from RU, UA, BY locations... eg. from here: http://spys.ru/free-proxy-list/RU/
+      Sample:
+         ya.music-dl.pl --artists=3120,79215 --proxy="195.189.123.134:3128"